This documentation is for PKanalix.

 This task defines a structural model (based on a user-friendly PK models library) and estimates the parameters for all the individuals.
 Automatic initialization method improves the convergence of parameters for each individual.

-All the NCA and/or CA outputs are automatically displayed in sortable tables in the Results tab.
+All the NCA, BE and/or CA outputs are automatically displayed in sortable tables in the Results tab.
 Moreover, they are exported in the result folder in a R-compatible format.
 Interactive plots give an immediate feedback and help to better interpret the results.

 The usage of PKanalix is available not only via the user interface, but also via R with a dedicated R-package (detailed here).
 All the actions performed in the interface have their equivalent R-functions.
 It is particularly convenient for reproducibility purpose or batch jobs.